labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step3.md

        print(f"Error setting price=-10.0: {e}")
    ```

-8. Run the test script:
+8. Finally, run the test script using the following command in the terminal:
    ```bash
    python /home/labex/project/test_validation.py
    ```

-You should see output showing successful valid updates and appropriate error messages for invalid updates.
+You should see output that shows successful valid updates and appropriate error messages for invalid updates.
+This confirms that our property validation is working as expected.